 - The small-steps decluttering approach allows us to achieve fast results.

 - It’s easy to integrate the decluttering sessions into our daily life because they are short and have a clearly defined duration.

 - Scheduling the sessions as appointments in our calendar helps us to take them seriously and to develop a regular decluttering routine.

 - Regular decluttering sessions have a similar effect as other regular exercises: we practice our decluttering skills and build up ‘I-can-do-it’ confidence.

-How to do the small-steps decluttering sessions
+How to conduct the small-steps decluttering sessions

 As any new activity, small-steps decluttering, too, needs a bit of practice.

-The first time we might need to have our instructions close by (CLICK HERE for a detailed description of the process) so that they can guide us step-by-step.
+The first time we might need to have our instructions close by (CLICK HERE for a detailed description of the process) so they can guide us step-by-step.

 Based on the first experience, we’ll start our second decluttering project with much more confidence and ease.